Ninja-Chain/cosmwasm-unicorn-task/docs/02_buy_tokens.md

 # 2.Buy tokens

+For the issued cw20-bonding contract, transfer the native token.
+CW20 tokens will be issued according to the amount of native tokens sent.

 - Send a native token to the created contract and issue a new CW20 token.

+Don't forget the amount option.

 ```
 $ EXECUTE='{"buy":{}}'